Top 10 Landmarks in North Carolina

 Cape Hatteras Lighthouse

 Another must-see in the Outer Banks, the 210-foot-tall Cape Hatteras Lighthouse bears the distinction of being the tallest brick lighthouse structure in the United States, and the second-tallest such structure in the world.
-And although it’s the 15th tallest lighthouse in the U.S., that’s due in large part to the fact that the first 14 on the list were built onto higher ground, whereas Hatteras’ base is essentially at sea level.
+Although it’s only the 15th tallest lighthouse in the U.S., that’s due in large part to the fact that the first 14 on the list were built onto higher ground, whereas Hatteras’ base is essentially at sea level.

 We were surprised to find a good number of campgrounds way down by this lighthouse.
 Here are our favorites: